laozaoer/MMGOR_old/README.md

 ## MMGOR
-Minorize-Maximize Algorithm for the Generalized Odds Ratio Model for Clustered Current Status Data
+A novel minorize-maximize algorithm for the generalized odds ratio Model for clustered current status data

 ## Installation